Battle of P'ohang-dong: UN forces pull back

 South Korean units push North Korean forces northward after intense fighting, August 11–20.

 By 13 August KPA troops were operating in the mountains west and southwest of Yonil Airfield.
 USAF commanders—wary of enemy attack—evacuated the 45 P-51s of the 39th and 40th Fighter Squadrons from the airstrip, despite complaints from UN commander General Douglas MacArthur.
 However, the airstrip remained under the protection of UN ground forces and never came under direct KPA fire.
-The squadrons were moved to Tsuiki on the island of Kyushu, Japan.
+The squadrons were moved to Tsuiki on Kyushu, Japan.

-As the battles at P'ohang-dong raged to the south, the ROK 3rd Division faced increasing pressure from the KPA 5th Division, which continued to attack the ROK unit hoping it would collapse, and the KPA troops were able to slowly erode the ROK division's defenses, forcing it into a smaller and smaller pocket.
-The ROK 3rd Division was forced further south to the village of Changsa-dong, where US Navy planners began preparations to evacuate the division by LSTs and DUKWs.
+As the battles at P'ohang-dong raged to the south, the ROKA 3rd Division faced increasing pressure from the KPA 5th Division, which continued to attack the unit hoping it would collapse, and the KPA troops were able to slowly erode the division's defenses, forcing it into a smaller and smaller pocket.
+The ROKA 3rd Division was forced further south to the village of Changsa-dong, where US Navy planners began preparations to evacuate the division by LSTs and DUKWs.

 The division would sail 20 mi south to Yonil Bay to join other UN forces in a coordinated attack to push the KPA out of the region.
 This evacuation was carried out on the night of 16 August under heavy support from the US Navy.
 In all, 9,000 men of the division were evacuated south, as well as 1,200 National Police and 1,000 laborers.
 Now at the height of their advance, the KPA divisions had pushed the line to within 12 mi of Taegu.